philipturner/molecular-renderer/README.md

 The simulation and GUI-less CAD libraries are being rewritten from scratch.
 The end product will run on all platforms.
 In addition, the vast majority of `Sources/MolecularRendererApp` has been ported to cross-platform Swift toolchains.
 However, it is not in a "production-ready" state.

-Need to port the ray traced trajectory viewer to Linux and Windows:
+Maintenance effort to port the ray tracer to Linux and Windows:
 - Work with native Linux and Windows APIs for key bindings, windowing
 - Translate the Metal GPU shaders to HLSL, which compiles into SPIR-V
 - AMD FidelityFX integration for upscaling ray traced images